Art-Sells/HPM/MASS/LPP/LPPCodeBase/FAFE/README.md

 amountOut = min(baseOut * multiplier, reserveOpp)
 ```

-An ASCII sketch of the lattice:
+An ASCII sketch of the lattice (or opposite for "drain USDC")

 ```
  USDC ----(−5k)----> [P1] === [P2] === [P3] ----(drain cbBTC)